phs928/portfolio/SQL/Marketing Campaign Analysis/README.md

 This part segments customers based on their demographic information to understand which segments are the most responsive to campaigns and valuable

 ### 🎯 Objectives:
-- Segment customers based on income and age
+- Profile customers by demographic traits
-- Examine which segments respond best to marketing campaigns
+- Identify high-value customer segments

 ### 🧪 Sample SQL: